| || member for 14 years, 4 months, 22 days|

 My belief is that family members, however distant, make the most caring managers of memorials.

-My own ancestors, family, friends, local memorials, and special history interests, I do maintain in my care.
+My own ancestors, family, friends, most local memorials, and special history interests, I do maintain in my care, with various exceptions to this, too.

 |Find A Grave Friends|